hipstas/spokenweb/README.md

 1. Open a new terminal window (Mac) or command prompt (Windows).

-2. Enter the following three commands in the terminal to kill an existing SpokenWeb container (if applicable), then download and run the latest version of this Docker container.
+2. Enter the following three commands in the terminal to kill an existing SpokenWeb container (if applicable), then download and run the latest version of this Docker container.[These commands are explained in more detail below. ]

 ```
 docker rm -f spokenweb